 The Board of Trustees usually meets four times a year, including one meeting just before the International AAC Conference.
 These meetings are held at the University of Leeds.
 As well as these face-to-face meetings, we communicate with each other frequently by email, letter and phone.
 There's a lot to do to keep Communication Matters running smoothly!

 Trustees follow 'Best Practice' guidelines in all their activities for the charity.
 Here are some of the main guidelines:

 Members can log-in to read the full set of guidelines in the Members' Area.

 CM Office Staff and Other Roles

-Communication Matters has a manager who handles strategy, publicity and communication, and an administrator who handles the day-to-day running of the organisation, such as membership renewals, conference registration, organising events, and book-keeping.
+Communication Matters has a manager and an administrator who handle the day-to-day running of the organisation, such as membership renewals, conference registration, organising events, communications and book-keeping.